Codexmen/online-cv/README.md

 3. Run `npm run build` to build the project.
 4. Use print to pdf function in your browser to save the CV as pdf.

+## Images
+Any images should be placed in the [public](public) folder.
+They can be referenced in the JSONs or in templates.